rpcoelho17/Simulated-Annealing/README.md

 # Simulated-Annealing
 Final Project for pre-masters in Computer Science
-Read Attached Final Project V2 PDF
+Read Attached file "Post Grad Project V2 Final.pdf" for code description, tests, and explanation of the class properties.